Checklist for digital competence: E-learning made easy

 Our 5 most important tips for e-learning at a glance:

-1. Alleviate the fears of tech skeptics
+1. Take the fear out of technology skeptics

-2. Check the current level of digital knowledge
+2. Check the current digital knowledge level

 3. Good onboarding for every employee